pykettk/magento2-developer-exam-notes/README.md

 - Performs slower

 ---
+> When do you use default mode?

+---
 > How do you enable/disable maintenance mode?

 Maintenance mode can be enabled and disabled via the command line: